eag1ex/bucket-list-server/README.md

 #### Config
+- Rename `./config-example.js` with `./config.js` and update your db access path before starting the server!
-Configuration defaults and database presets are located in `./config.js`
+- Configuration defaults and database presets are located in `./config.js`

 #### Start